German Shepherd Dog: An Ultimate Guide To Dog Owners

 A grooming check is always compulsory, and it’s more essential when your pet is double-coated.

-• Shedding: Seasonal shedding happens.
+• Seasonal shedding happens.
 Let me tell you, they shed quite a bit.
 Sheds between spring and fall.
 So regular combing 2-3 times is best.

-• Bathing: I use dog-specific mild shampoo that doesn’t irritate its eyes or body.
+• I use dog-specific mild shampoo that doesn’t irritate its eyes or body.
 I bathe him once every couple of months.

 Coat care and shedding